lucatume/di52/README.md

 If the implementation is bound using `singleton` then the after-build methods will be called only the first time when the object is built.

 ## Binding decorator chains
-The [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern "Decorator pattern - Wikipedia") allows to extend the functionalities of an implementation without creating an extension and leveraging interfaces.
+The [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern "Decorator pattern - Wikipedia") allows extending the functionalities of an implementation without creating an extension and leveraging interfaces.
 In very simple terms:

 ```php